Experience The Washington Center

 Go behind the scenes

-No matter which academic seminar they attend, students will have the opportunity to interact with leaders in the political and media fields, along with their faculty directors and fellow students.
+No matter which academic seminar you choose, you’ll interact with leaders in the political and media fields, along with your faculty leader and fellow students.
 All of these connections add up to a strong professional network that can make a difference.

 Presidential Inauguration 2017, January 8-21